 Cape Town’s local politics seems to be getting more and more distressing.
 Last week the Rondebosch Common, a public plot of open land in the leafy suburb of Rondebosch in Cape Town showed a bit more activity than usual.
-Cape Town’s city council – run by the Democratic Alliance, South Africa’s official opposition with 16 percent of the national vote – and the police cracked down on a proposed “people’s jobs, housing and land summit” entitled Occupy Rondebosch Common.
+Officials from Cape Town City Council – run by the Democratic Alliance, South Africa’s official opposition with 16 percent of the national vote – joined by metro and national police, cracked down on a proposed “people’s jobs, housing and land summit” entitled Occupy Rondebosch Common.
 The city police acted in a show of force that even the centrist ‘liberal’ media called excessive, and which others compared to Apartheid’s suppression of dissent.
 The police even sprayed blue dye to disperse the peaceful protest.
-Around 40 people, mostly women, were arrested on site at the common and chief organizer Mario Wanza of the organization Proudly Manenberg was detained before he could even leave the Cape Flats.
-Mayor Patricia De Lille (a former trade unionist) was quick to call Wanza and his colleagues “agents of destruction.”
+Around 40 people, mostly women, were arrested on site at the common and chief organizer Mario Wanza of the organization Proudly Manenberg was detained before he could even leave his home on the nearby Cape Flats.
+Mayor Patricia De Lille (a former trade unionist), whose politics has turned to the right since the end of apartheid, was quick to call Wanza and his colleagues “agents of destruction.”

 The city claimed the protest was illegal, as the organizers didn’t have permission to gather, allegedly because they turned up late for a meeting with the council.